BY MOLLY | EVERYTHINGSHIHTZU.COM

 And although this condition is more common in an older Shih Tzu, it's not unheard of for a young Shih Tzu to have some of the same afflictions or injuries.

 The most common reason for a dog's unwillingness to use the stairs is a back injury.

 Spinal disk slips or ruptures are not very common in a Shih Tzu, but it does happen.

-If you see him walking with a wobbly gait, or heard him yelp when he jumped from the stairs or another high spot and he is refusing to move, this is not good.
+If you see your dog walking with a wobbly gait or heard him yelp when he jumped from the stairs or another high spot and he is refusing to move, this is not good.

 Without immediate treatments, your Shih Tzu may suffer from permanent damage and paralysis.